-Academic Intervention (formerly Probation)
+Academic Intervention

-Students on Academic Intervention meet with their academic advisor to schedule classes in the upcoming semester.
-Students are enrolled in the Academic Engagement Program and may take no more than 9 credit hours in fall/spring semesters and no more than 6 during summer semesters while on Academic Intervention.
-Students will work with an academic advisor to schedule their classes while on Academic Intervention.
+A student is placed on Academic Intervention when their progress term GPA is below 1.00 or their progress cumulative GPA is below 2.00.
+The College emails all students placed on Academic Intervention with an Academic Intervention Letter detailing their academic performance and directing them to complete an orientation for the required Academic Engagement Program.
+Students on Academic Intervention meet with their Academic Advisor to schedule classes in the upcoming term.
+Students may take no more than 9 credit hours in fall/spring terms and no more than 6 during summer terms while on Academic Intervention.
+Students will work with an Academic Advisor to schedule their classes while on Academic Intervention.